danny814/kaggle_project_photos/README.md

-### Mandrill Project Photos
+### Kaggle Project Photos

-Photos of steps associated with the Naive Bayes Classification Project posted in Kaggle, for external referencing.
+Photos of steps associated with projects published to Kaggle that are externally linked to reduce kernel size.